Sequner/sTPU/README.md

 Systolic.sv is a wrapper for the systolic array.

-Current design only allows convolution of 16x16 images by 3x3 weights.
+Current design only allows convolution of 16x16 images by 3x3 weights, and yields **190 MHz** on Cyclone IV synthesis in Quartus